Internet-of-People/core/delegate/README.md

 ![Registering Delegate](assets/register_delegate.png)

-Enter a username and your passphrase (or encrypted password), and click “Next”.
+Enter a username and your passphrase (or encrypted password), adjust the fee slider to about 13 HYD (you might need to pay more if the chain is under load) and click “Next”.

 ![Registering Delegate](assets/register_delegate2.png)
 ![Registering Delegate](assets/register_delegate3.png)